theHdd4/TrinityFastAPIDjangoReact/README.md

 ## 5. Download the embedding model

 Some of the AI helpers require the SentenceTransformers model `all-MiniLM-L6-v2`.
-Run the following command once to download it locally:
+The provided Dockerfile for `TrinityAI/Agent_fetch_atom` runs the download script automatically during the build so the model is available when the container starts.
+If you are running the services outside of Docker, execute the following command once to download it locally:

 ```bash
 python TrinityAI/Agent_fetch_atom/download_model.py